-So, you want to know how to remove thinset dust free.
+So, you want to know how to remove thinset mortar dust-free.
 At this point, you have decided to take the plunge and do some home remodeling and maybe a new tile installation or install some wood flooring.
 You want to get rid of the leftover free tile your friends gave you from their Angie’s List project or simply the dated-looking ceramic tile or Saltillo tile you’ve had forever.

-That ghastly old floor tile was a beast to pull up, and the silica dust got everywhere; now you are left with a pile of rubble, an uneven stone floor, and what is the jagged stuffed underneath the tile mess?
+That ghastly old floor tile was a beast to pull up, and the silica dust got everywhere; now you are left with a pile of rubble – an uneven stone floor, and what is the jagged stuffed underneath the tile mess?
 Even with certain tile removal tools like a floor scraper, it seems to be stuck fast.
 That, my friend, is thinset.
 Thinset holds the tile in place to hard surfaces like concrete with this adhesive mortar.
 Unlike epoxy and other tile glues, thin-set cures into a stone-like consistency and can be intimidating to remove if you do not know what you are doing—even with tile removal equipment.

 Resist the urge to try to place a new layer over it for your ceramic tile floor installation since it is almost impossible to get a flat surface this way and will end up looking terrible and likely require concrete leveling when you are through.
-As daunting as the task of removing thinset may seem this guide is here to walk you through all your options.
+As daunting as the task of removing thin-set may seem this guide is here to walk you through all your options.

-The cheapest way to deal with thinset is to get a heavy-duty scraping tool, such as a chisel, and start going to town prying the stuff off the concrete before installing your ceramic tile floor.
-You can determine the effectiveness of this method by the strength of the bond between the thinset and the concrete, as well as the strength of your own body.
+The cheapest way to deal with this set is to get a heavy-duty scraping tool, such as a chisel, and start going to town prying the stuff off the concrete before installing your ceramic tile floor.
+You can determine the effectiveness of this method by the strength of the bond between the thin-set and the concrete, as well as the strength of your own body.
 It is not for the faint of heart or those who do not like to put in a bit of elbow grease.
 The upside is that if you change your mind after giving it a go you do not have any major costs sunk into the project.

-Pros: Cost-effective; good exercise.
+Cost-effective; good exercise

 An angle grinder is one of the best thinset and tile removal tools around.
 If you happen to have an angle grinder on hand you have used before for concrete grinding, try pairing it up with the stiffest metal brush attachment you can find.